AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-datastream.md

 Datastream configuration override is a two-step process:

 1. First, you define datastream overrides in the datastream service configuration.
-This must be done per datastream service you wish to override.
 For example, you might define alternate Analytics report suites, Target workspaces, or Platform datasets to use as overrides.
 1. Then, you send the overrides to the Edge Network either with a Web SDK send event action, or by a configuration in the Web SDK tag extension.

-In the [Set up Adobe Analytics](setup-analytics.md) lesson you override the report suite for a page using the Platform Web SDK Send Event Action.
+In the [Set up Adobe Analytics](setup-analytics.md) lesson, you override the report suite for a page using the Platform Web SDK Send Event Action.

 You are now ready to install the Platform Web SDK extension in your tag property!